js-emacs/js2-refactor.el/README.md

  * `iv` is `inline-var`: Replaces all instances of a variable with its initial value.
  * `rv` is `rename-var`: Renames the variable on point and all occurrences in its lexical scope.
  * `vt` is `var-to-this`: Changes local `var a` to be `this.a` instead.
  * `ao` is `arguments-to-object`: Replaces arguments to a function call with an object literal of named arguments.
-Requires yasnippets.
  * `3i` is `ternary-to-if`: Converts ternary operator to if-statement.
  * `sv` is `split-var-declaration`: Splits a `var` with multiple vars declared, into several `var` statements.
  * `uw` is `unwrap`: Replaces the parent statement with the selected region.